What Is Social Anxiety?

 1 of 16All photos

-No one feels comfortable going to a party where they don't know a soul or having to give a presentation to a room full of executives at work.
+No one feels comfortable going to a party where they don't know a soul, and having to give a presentation to a room full of executives can bring on a serious case of stomach butterflies.
 But most people can push past it, knowing that they'll end up having a good enough time or will score points with the boss, which outweighs the temporary discomfort.
-For those with social anxiety, though, the fear and discomfort are crippling.
+For those with social anxiety, though, the fear and discomfort can be crippling.

-"The thing about social anxiety is it's unavoidable," says Greta Angert, a psychotherapist specializing in depression and anxiety in Beverly Hills, CA. "It's not like a fear of heights or planes where you can choose to avoid the situation."
+"The thing about social anxiety is it's unavoidable," says Greta Angert, a psychotherapist specializing in depression and anxiety in Beverly Hills, CA. "It's not like a fear of heights or planes, where you can choose to avoid the situation."
 Avoiding social interactions too often may keep that stress down, but it can also leave you passed over for promotions at work, or hiding at home so often that you slip into extreme loneliness—a serious risk to both your mental and physical health.
+(Related: 'I Didn't Leave My House For an Entire Year—Until Fitness Saved My Life.')

 While, statistically, both sexes suffer from social anxiety almost equally, social anxiety disorder, which is characterized by an extreme fear of being scrutinized and judged by others in social or performance settings, sounds a lot like a mean-girl situation.
 "Social anxiety can be worse for women because we're harder on ourselves—and on other women," says Angert.
 "Plus, culturally, women are expected to be more friendly, more social, and more engaged in all situations."